psolomon-services/ansible-examples/README.md

 The following playbooks (and roles) were copied from my private ansible repo.
 All private information (config) has been removed.

-*NOTE:  These playbooks and roles were, for the most part, written from scratch, to facilitate Ansible learning.*
+*NOTE:  These playbooks and roles were written mostly from scratch, to facilitate Ansible learning.*

 ## TODOs